unrealwork/axibase-collector/docker_metrics.md

-docker.memory.rsshuge | Memory | The number of bytes of anonymous transparent hugepages, excluding sub-cgroups. docker.memory.unevictable | Memory | The number of bytes of memory that cannot be reclaimed (mlocked etc), excluding sub-cgroups. docker.memory.usage | Memory | The current number of bytes used for memory including cache. docker.memory.swap | Memory | The amount of swap currently used by the processes in this cgroup. docker.memory.writeback | Memory | The number of bytes being written back to disk, excluding sub-cgroups. docker.memory.total.activeanon | Memory | The number of bytes of active memory backed by anonymous pages, including sub-cgroups. docker.memory.total.activefile | Memory | The number of bytes of active memory backed by files, including sub-cgroups.
+docker.memory.rsshuge | Memory | The number of bytes of anonymous transparent hugepages, excluding sub-cgroups. docker.memory.unevictable | Memory | The number of bytes of memory that cannot be reclaimed (mlocked etc), excluding sub-cgroups. docker.memory.usage | Memory | The current number of bytes used for memory including cache. docker.memory.swap | Memory | The amount of swap currently used by the processes, excluding sub-groups. docker.memory.writeback | Memory | The number of bytes being written back to disk, excluding sub-cgroups. docker.memory.total.activeanon | Memory | The number of bytes of active memory backed by anonymous pages, including sub-cgroups. docker.memory.total.activefile | Memory | The number of bytes of active memory backed by files, including sub-cgroups.